 Answer: Your SIP application will not be approved.
-Only those Midshipmen who are physically qualified to participate in the SSMP and are deemed commissionable to obtain a USCG Unlimited Merchant Mariner Credential will be eligible for SIP.
+Only those Midshipmen who are physically qualified to participate in the SSMP and are able to obtain a USCG Unlimited Merchant Mariner Credential will be eligible for SIP.

-Question: What happens if I resign or disenroll from school during or after entering the third year?
+Question: What happens if I resign or disenroll from school during or after entering the fifth semester of receiving SIP?

 Answer: The school will notify MARAD of your disenrollment/resignation.
 MARAD will then review your record and the circumstances of the disenrollment / resignation to determine if you have breached your service obligation.
 Voluntary resignation from school constitutes a breach of the service obligation.

 Question: Once I disenroll or resign from school, may I reclaim my SIP upon subsequent re-enrollment?

 Answer: No. Once you are disenrolled or resign from school, you may not reclaim your SIP upon subsequent reenrollment.
 However, you may be granted a leave of absence without pay from the SIP program for up to one academic year, approved by the academy Superintendent or President, if you continue to meet all requirements for graduation, including age.